The Extended Care Unit is a secure inpatient unit. The unit is 20 bed facility located in the Psychiatry Precinct within the Bendigo Hospital.

 It is the preferred area for those patients with a serious mental illness, who have unremitting symptoms together with significant disturbance of behaviour which inhibits the patient's capacity to live in the community and requiring intensive rehabilitation that cannot be undertaken in a community setting.

-Admission to Extended Care Unit may be required for patients of Enhanced Crisis Assessment, adult PARC, Bendigo Adult Community Mental Health Team or the Acute Inpatient Service.
+Admission to Extended Care Unit may be required for patients of Enhanced Crisis Assessment, APARC, Bendigo Adult Community Mental Health Team or the Acute Inpatient Service.
 Referrals may also be received from other services or agencies.